‘Carry your heart like an egg on a spoon’

 - Climate change

 - Long-term changes to the Earth’s weather and temperature.
-The Earth is currently going through a period of man-made climate change.
+There is now much concern about climate change made by people.

 - Someone who has been honoured, or received an award, in a particular area